-Shawn Swygman is the GPS manager at Elder Corporation, one of the largest contractors operating out of Illinois, with over 250 employees and 100 active sites.
+Shawn Swygman is the GPS manager at Elder Corporation, one of the largest contractors operating out of Iowa, with over 250 employees and 100 active sites.
 Shawn is one of a growing number of forward-thinking individuals in civil construction whose job revolves around seeking out and integrating the newest technology into their business’s operations, allowing everyone to do their work faster and more efficiently.

 As the one leading the charge on new tech, Shawn’s made himself an expert on everything from machine control to GIS to 3D modeling, and, most recently, drone surveying.

 After a bumpy start with one of our competitors, Shawn found Propeller and has fully integrated drone surveying into his company’s technology portfolio.
 Recently, he sat down with our CEO and co-founder, Rory San Miguel, to talk about what led him to Propeller and how it’s changed the way he gathers and shares survey data.

 You can check out their conversation in the video below or read on for a quick summary of what they discussed.

 Before committing to Propeller, Shawn spent a year using Pix4D, but was never able to fully integrate it into his workflow.
 And because of this, he ended up flying his sites only a dozen times in a single year.

 “There’s not a whole lot of training going on with [Pix4D], so I basically had to learn a lot of it on my own.”

 In addition to the thorough training we provide pre-flight, Shawn sees a lot of value in our remote support teams.